How to save on your energy bill

-Many companies offer a discount for managing your account this way, and you can still call customer services if you have a problem and would like to speak to someone.
+Many companies offer a discount for managing your account this way, and some still allow you to call customer services if you have a problem and would like to speak to someone.

 Fixed-price energy tariffs

 Fixed-price tariffs guarantee the price you pay for each unit of energy you use for a set period of time, and may give peace of mind if you're worried about possible future price rises.

 It is estimated that more than half (54%) of households are on a standard default tariff for their energy.

 A standard tariff (also known as a ‘variable’ tariff) is usually your supplier’s default tariff.
 If you have been with your supplier for a while or didn’t switch after your fixed deal came to an end, it is very likely you are on it.
 The cost of standard tariffs will go up and down each time your supplier changes its rates.

 Off-peak electricity tariffs

 Off-peak electricity tariffs, such as Economy 7 and Economy 10, are best suited to people who can use more than 60% of their electricity late at night, such as those who heat their homes using storage heaters.

 Economy 7 and 10 users have a special meter that can keep track of electricity units charged at different unit rates – a higher rate in the daytime and a lower rate between certain times at night or in the afternoon.